Roman and Jewish historians were no fans of Christianity, but they give historical proof of the Bible, including the life of Jesus Christ.

 Opponents and martyrs

 Can you prove from secular history that Jesus Christ existed?
 The answer is yes!
-In fact, there is no evidence from any ancient writer who seriously argued that Jesus did not exist.
+In fact, there is no historical evidence from any ancient writer who seriously argued that Jesus did not exist.
 Robert Van Voorst, a modern scholar and theologian, in his book Jesus Outside the New Testament wrote, “No pagans and Jews who opposed Christianity denied Jesus’ historicity or even questioned it” (2000, p.
 15).

 Another fact that should not be ignored is that literally thousands of Christians in the first century, including most of the 12 apostles, gave their lives as martyrs.
 One does not give his life for something that he knows to be a lie.
 And these Christians, of all people, were in the best position to know whether Jesus Christ was a real person.